adamsilver/fdpb/03-Book-A-Flight.md

 #### Date input unsupported

-If someone uses a browser that lacks support for the date input, we can build a custom component, much like the Autocomplete we designed earlier.
+Browsers that don't support the date input will degrade gracefully into a simple text box, which may be sufficient.
+This is one of the many beautys of progressive enhancement, we can choose to degrade gracefully, or, we can decide to plug the gap.

+For us, choosing dates is integral to booking a flight online.
+As much as a text box can work, we'll want to do better.
+We'll once again want to design and build our own custom component.

-In addition to that though, we'll want to first detect that the browser doesn't support the native date input.
+We'll first need to detect the browser *doesn't* support the native date input.
 Only then do we want to execute our custom component.

 ```Javascript
 function supportsDateInput() {